 What is a rage click?

-Rage clicks are when users repeatedly click (and click and click) in a certain area or on a specific element of your website over a short period of time, usually signaling user frustration or broken elements.
-Knowing what causes rage clicks can help you optimize your page for conversions.
+Rage clicks are when users repeatedly click (and click and click) in a certain area or on a specific element of your website over a short period of time.
+Rage clicks typically signal user frustration with your website due to poor page speed, confusion, or broken elements, so knowing what causes rage clicks can help you optimize your page for conversions.

-Sometimes people click repeatedly out of habit (more on this later), but rage clicks can indicate user frustration and might be a symptom of something problematic on your site—like dead links, broken elements, website bugs, or slowly loading pages—which can help you identify opportunities to improve the user experience (UX).
+The bottom line is: mouse slamming from your customers is a likely sign that something is going wrong.
+Sometimes people click repeatedly out of habit (more on this later), but rage clicks can indicate user frustration and might be a symptom of something problematic on your site—like dead links, interactive elements that are broken, website bugs, or slowly loading pages—which can help you identify opportunities to improve the user experience (UX).

 Rage clicks as a sign of poor UI and customer experience